walter-a-jablonowski/damn-small-engine/README.md

 * Minimal just 2 small classes, low code
 * Build nested html views and/or lists with data
-* You can automatically import component specific styles and js in a web page - just add your html in a view, the rest will be done by this lib
+* Automatically import component specific styles and js in a web page
+  * just add your html in a `WebPage`, the rest will be done by this lib
 * This lib is like `$view->subView = new ListView( ... )` (or variations of it)
-* All logic is in code - Template files don't have any control structures (as it should be)
+* All logic in code!
+Template files don't have any control structures (as it should be)
-* You don't have 2 learn a new syntax => You won't have problems with figuring out how 2 write it correctly
+* You don't have 2 learn a new syntax => no problems fixing syntax bugs
 * Just use PHP's syntax that you know well, you can easily compose your view
 * And all PHP language features are available